diagrams/diagrams-doc/doc/manual.rst

 >         # lw 0.05
 >         # clipBy (square 3.2 # rotateBy (1/10))

+Several functions are available, depending on what envelope and trace you want the resulting diagram to have.  `clipBy` uses the envelope and trace of the original diagram.  `clipped` uses the envelope and trace of the clipping path.  `clipTo` uses the intersection of the two envelopes, and a trace which matches the displayed outline of the diagram.
+Note that in general the intersection of envelopes is larger than the envelope of an intersection.
+Diagrams does not have a function which returns the tight envelope of the intersection.

-Altering a diagram's envelope can be accomplished using `withEnvelope` (see `Envelope-related functions`_).
+Altering a diagram's envelope can also be accomplished using `withEnvelope` (see `Envelope-related functions`_).
 The `view` function is also provided for the special case of setting a diagram's envelope to some rectangle, often used for the purpose of selecting only a part of a